andreapatane/checkGP/README.md

 - "y_test.csv": [or similar name] MNIST testing set labels (10000x1 matrix)

 ## Settings
 Some path and device specific parameters has to be set before running the code.
-Those are all included intp the m-files into utils/pc_utils/ subdirectory.
-Namely:
+Those are all directly included into the experiments scripts.
+Namely the variables to be updated are:
-- get_data_folder(): this function has to return as output the directory in which the mnist dataset is locally stored.
+- gp_training_opts.data_folder : path to the directory in which the MNIST dataset is locally stored (used only for MNIST analysis).
-- get_num_of_threads(): output of the function is the maximum number of concurrent threads for solving linear systems.
-- get_result_folder(): the function output will be the directory in which results of the analyses will be stored
+- result_folder: path to the directory in which results of the analyses will be stored.
-- setup_vlfeat(): runs the setup of the vl_feat toolbox.
+- var_comp_opts.vl_setup_script_path: path to the vl_feat toolbox.